zwartopwit/paspartout.api.public.v2.js/README.markdown

     Paspartout.config.siteId = 'ppt-123456789';

-The site api id can be found under 'settings' > 'advanced'.
+The site api id can be found under 'settings' > 'Paspartout API'.
 Note that the length of the key can vary from site to site.